When do I need a Building Permit?

 When will I receive my monthly water bill?

-Water bills are mailed out the last business day of each month with payment due on the 15th of the following month.
+Water bills are mailed out the last business day of each month with payment due on or about the 15th of the following month.

 Where can I make a payment?